 Angry and upset over his rejection, Darcy decides to defend himself.
 He waylays her on her morning walk, hands her a letter and leaves.
 The contents leave Elizabeth reeling.
 Darcy indeed had good cause for his behavior towards Wickham, but Elizabeth can only shake her head in sorrow and disagreement as she reads that, when he separated Bingley from Jane, he believed her to be indifferent to him.
-Written by

 Did You Know?

 When Mr. Darcy first appears at Pemberley, the shadows of the actors are quite long, as if towards the end of a day as the sun was low in the sky.
 Yet later, after Mr. Darcy has changed clothes, the shadows are far shorter, indicating the sun was higher and it was earlier in the day.
 See more

 Lady Catherine de Bourgh

 Yes, yes but this is all extremely vexing...
 I'm quite put out!

 Composed by Carl Davis